 The risk of terrible passwords can be mitigated using login analysis which all banks do.
 Given your password is complex enough, the probability of brute forcing it prior to your account being locked is negligible.

-ASB do support RSA SecureID tokens (you may have to pay for it)
+ASB do support RSA SecureID tokens (you will have to pay for it)

 Kiwibank passwords are case insensitive (!!?) and have a maximum password length of 15 characters, with an additional challenge word on login